 - A business is limited to receiving $150,000 in tax credit annually.

 - A non-profit organization is limited to receiving $150,000 in contributions in the aggregate.

 - The minimum contribution on which credit can be granted is $250.

 - The program has a five million dollar cap, which, if exceeded, results in proration of approved donations.

-- Information Publication 2015(13), The Connecticut Neighborhood Assistance Act Tax Credit Program
+- Information Publication 2015(13), The Connecticut Neighborhood Assistance Act Tax Credit Program, and

 - The Neighborhood Assistance Act Program tax credit summary in the Online Guide to Connecticut Business Tax Credits.